 Graduate Training Program

 - Tertiary care hospital located in downtown Portland where residents provide in-patient consultative services in NMM/OMM.

 - Community based hospital located on the Fore River in Portland where residents provide in-patient consultative services in NMM/OMM

-- Awesome variety in the out-patient clinic care including a continuity of care clinic at the Veterans Health Administration Community Out-patient Clinic in Saco, Maine; a Learners’ clinic with focus on Women and Children on the Biddeford Campus; and participation in an IPE Athletic Training – OMM.
-In addition to correcting somatic dysfunction with our hands, there is a strong emphasis on rehabilitative exercises and exercise prescription
+- Variety of out-patient clinic care including a continuity of care clinic at the Veterans Health Administration Community Out-patient Clinic in Saco, Maine; a Learners’ clinic with focus on Women and Children on the Biddeford Campus; and participation in an IPE Athletic Training – OMM.
+In addition to correcting somatic dysfunction with our hands, there is a strong emphasis on rehabilitative exercises for all.

 - Access to the University of New England College of Osteopathic Medicine’s anatomy lab via monthly didactics presented by Dr. Frank Willard in an interdisciplinary fashion (Maine Medical Center’s Sports Medicine Residents join us as well as other NMM/OMM Plus One program Residents).